MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * The unification rules and customer profile schema are the same for all business units.
    > * Any changes to the BU data separation configuration will trigger a full refresh.

-#### Ownership of segments and measures
+#### Ownership of segments and business measures
 Ownership of segments and measures is determined based on the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.

-At this time it is not possible to assign segments nor measures to other business units.
+#### Ownership of activities, enrichments, intelligence, and customer measures
+Activities, enrichments, intelligence, and customer measures are tied to customer profiles, so they inherit the same owner as the associated customer profile.

+ML models are trained on all data, i.e., no BU data separation is enforced on training data.

 ### Roles and teams
 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.